He was aware of the constant rhythm of movement.

 He woke a long while later.

-Curled weakly by the window, but shivering without the sun to keep him warm.
-The moon seemed to have swallowed up the light and stolen the blue from the sky, leaving only a deep black in its wake.
+Curled weakly by the window, he didn't remember lying down.
+The sun was gone, the moon seemed to have swallowed up the light and stolen the blue from the sky, leaving only a deep black in its wake.
+The air was stale and cold.

-He sniffled and wiped a hand at his nose, his hand was shaking, when he looked at it.
-But he closed his eyes and drifted into an exhausted daze.
+He sniffled and rubbed at his nose, his hand was shaking, he noticed.
+He closed his eyes and drifted into an exhausted daze, anyway, mind conjuring up a scene of flashing and light and noises that burned his ears.

-Listless.
-They pinched his arms and hand with more things, something hard and uncomfortable went under his nose, he heard the muted sounds of doors opening, something beeping, the scratch of pen on paper.
+They pinched his arms and hands with more things, something hard and uncomfortable went under his nose, he heard the muted sounds of doors opening, something beeping, the scratch of pen on paper.

 He started to cry, heavy, silent sobs that wracked his achy chest and filled his eyes until the tears spilled down his cheeks in a hot wave.
 He lifted a limp hand and swiped at his face.
 He wanted that hand to come back, wanted someone to make him not so alone.